Swollen Gums & Braces: 5 Tips For Relief

 - Break those bad habits – avoid biting your nails and chewing on hard objects like pens or pencils.

-In some cases, long lasting gum swelling can mean something more than just a bit of orthodontic treatment irritation.
+Puffy gums with braces are usually related to inflammation.
+But in some cases, long-lasting gum swelling can mean something more than just a bit of irritation from orthodontic treatment.

 Known as gingival enlargement, hypertrophy, or hyperplasia, swollen gums with braces can be a result of an increase in gum cells being produced in the mouth.
 This condition usually occurs due to medicine or is inherited.
 Braces may also be the trigger that causes the gum overgrowth reaction.